From Big Data, to Linked Data and Linked Models:

-- Is the expert opinion of a collection of silver haired individuals a model?
+- Is the expert opinion of room full of silver haired individuals a model?

-- What if said experts express this opinion as a score?
+- What if said experts express their opinion as a quantitative score or rating?

 The problem is that models of one sort or another are so useful and ubiquitous, they are all over the place.
-In fact IT people will call the mere schema of a database a (data) model, adding to the confusion.
+In fact computer scientists will call the mere schema of a database a data model thereby adding to the confusion of model definition.

-The solution we are proposing is not unlike the Linked Data based solution to the Big Data mess.
+The solution we are proposing for the models side of data science is not unlike the Linked Data based solution to the data side.
 Namely we promote models to be first class citizens in an interconnected web:

-A Linked Model has a name and an address, a full bio, including pedigree and friends
+A Linked Model is a model that has a name and an address, a full bio, including pedigree and friends

 Hence, away with napkins, sheets and throwaway models of any sort if you don’t want to be facing a calamity a few years down the line.
-But let us be a bit more specific (as a well known Professor says, this section is - more - wonkish).
+But let us be a bit more specific.

 A Linked Model is not one but three (3) things at the same time.
 We call this DOAM (semantic Description Of A Model):

-- There is an abstract model: a paper or other description of a Function, that takes specific Linked Data as input and produces specific Linked Data as output.
-This description is available somewhere on the web, although it may be private.
-May be machine readable / translatable into code.
+- There is an abstract model: captured and represented as human oriented knowledge in a paper.
+This is typically the description of a general Function, a mathematical entity that takes specific Linked Data as input and produces specific Linked Data as output.
+This human oriented model description is available somewhere on the web, although it may be private.
+It may even be machine readable / translatable into code.

 - There is the model source code: the pieces of programming that are required to implement an abstract model, again available somewhere on the web.
-Again may be private or public.
+Again such implementations may be private or public.

-- There is the model instance: the actual application that executes the model source code (produces live results), available (via an API) somewhere on the web.
+- There is the model instance: this is the actual application that executes the model source code (produces live results), for example available (via an API) somewhere on the web.